foshesss/inst377-final/README.md

 - What is your actual project trying to display and solve?
 This project is attempting to recreate Testudo-- harnessing a more intuitive design.
 I wanted to make sure that the website was not confusing for first-time viewers.

+- Additional comments
+Using localStorage, it's possible to save search queries.
+If a user was to search up a class, once they return to the page (if they left), they'd have the same query loaded in-- the page would be identical to how it was when they left.